 A variety of emotions may have run through you after you learned you were pregnant.
 You thought you were being safe, but you found out otherwise.
 Perhaps, when you and your partner had sex, he removed the condom without your knowledge.
 What your partner did can feel like a violation of your trust.
 It’s normal to feel upset or confused.
 Facing an unexpected pregnancy because of your partner’s actions can seem overwhelming.
 What do you do next?
 Where do you turn if your partner removed a condom without your consent?

 There may be a lot of feelings and questions to sort through right now.
 Avenue Women’s Center is committed to connecting you to the answers you need.
 We can meet with you at one of our six centers in DuPage County.
 During your appointment, we’ll walk you through your options.
 We will make sure to supply you with reliable information about abortion, adoption, and parenting.
-We are here to help navigate through this journey.
+We are here to help you navigate through this journey.

 Contact us today for free consultations and support from our caring staff!